-In recent years, the Government's reliance on its £21 billion estimate has received growing criticism from those who believe that its assumptions and methodology ought to be revisited.5 For example, its assumptions over the proportion of accident & emergency attendances attributable to alcohol are based on a single survey, which has been augmented by further research since.
-Moreover, certain costs are omitted from the tally most prominently social care costs and reduced workplace productivity.6
+In recent years, the government's reliance on its £21 billion estimate has received growing criticism from those who believe that its assumptions and methodology ought to be revisited.5 For example, its assumptions over the proportion of accident & emergency attendances attributable to alcohol are based on a single survey, which has been augmented by further research since.
+Moreover, certain costs are omitted from the tally - most prominently social care costs and reduced workplace productivity.6 These omissions could be sizeable - a 2019 Institute of Alcohol Studies report estimates that reduced productivity due to drunkenness and hangovers cost the economy between £1.2 billion and £1.4 billion a year.7

-The Cabinet Office report recognises its own limitations, acknowledging that "The estimates given in this study are far from comprehensive - rather, due to the lack of data in certain areas, they are probably underestimates of the true costs associated with alcohol misuse".
-Similarly, the Home Office points out that the valuation "does not include any estimate for the economic costs of alcohol misuse to families and social networks".
+The Cabinet Office report recognises its own limitations, acknowledging that 'The estimates given in this study are far from comprehensive - rather, due to the lack of data in certain areas, they are probably underestimates of the true costs associated with alcohol misuse'.
+Similarly, the Home Office points out that the valuation 'does not include any estimate for the economic costs of alcohol misuse to families and social networks'.

-Nevertheless, the Government has continued to make use of the £21 billion number, most recently in response to questions in parliament.8 Moreover, in October 2015, responding to criticisms of the estimate.
-Home Office Minister Lord Bates insisted "The Government has no plans to commission a further review of costs".9
+Nevertheless, the government has continued to make use of the £21 billion number.
+In October 2015, responding to criticisms of the estimate, Home Office Minister Lord Bates insisted 'The government has no plans to commission a further review of costs'.9